kentnf/VirusDetect/tools/remind.md

 But the file __manual_desc_table.txt__ need to be checked manually in case making incorrect classification.

+>__Suggestion manually check method__
+>If the Word-Search result, and Blast-Search result are same, it means the confidence of classifcation is high.
+So please check the 2nd, 3rd, and 4th column.
+If the 3rd col desc is too short, the classification may not correct.
+And check the blast match length (10th col), percentage (11th col) at the same time.
+Usually, match length < 100bp and percentage less than 90% may not correct.
-Just check the 2nd, 3rd, and 4th column.
-If it does not make sense, correct them manually.
-Please also concern the 5th and 6th column, the error usually happens to the record without 100% freq.
+>Please also notice the 5th and 6th column, the error usually happens in the record without 100% freq, or only has 1 supported classification.

-Most of word search result and blast search result are same, less the 100 of them are diff.
-So manually corret the different part will saving a lot of time

-> **Suggestion method:**

-- Add col A behind col 'match score', compare col 4 and 8 in col A using function 'exac', then sort col A and mv rows with 'true' value to another table.
-We think the classification result is correct if the word search method and blast method generate same result.
-- then sort col 'Div name by blast', remove col with value 'NA-BLAST'. sort the remaing table with col 'match length of blast' and 'percentage identity'.

-> - A. sort to find different in word search and blast search (col 4 and 8).
-> - B. check the blast match length, identify.
-Lower than 100 match base, 90% identity show low blast clue for classification
-> - C. check the word search column 3, 5, 6, and 7.
-> - D. assign a correct div to column 4 for the virus
+>Next check the classification specific to Word-Search or Blast-Search.
+>Then check the conflict classification in Word-Search and Blast-Search.
+>Finally check the unclassified record.
+Try to figure out the classification by search the description of record.

 #####3.4 update the manually correct file to classification